6.4 Monitoring Asset Work and Costs

 Establish Processes to Update Work Activities

-Technology is improving agencies’ ability to track completed work activities (further discussed in Chapter 7), so the information is available for use in an asset management system.
+As discussed in Chapter 7, technology is improving agencies’ ability to track completed work activities, so the information is available for use in an asset management system.
 The access to handheld data entry devices with map interfaces linked to a centralized database helps ensure all users of the information have immediate access to current and consistent information.
 Business processes reliant on field personnel to remember to provide information to another data user are generally not sustainable.

 To help establish a reliable approach for keeping asset data current, an agency may consider developing a data and process flow map illustrating the flow and use of data across the agency.
 This type of document helps an agency better understand where the data comes from, where it is stored, who uses the information and what levels of access various users need.
 A data and process flow map may become part of an agency’s data governance documentation in order to protect the integrity of asset data.